iolo/a2e-4164-4464/README.md

 # a2e-4164-4464

-simple daughter board for apple //e that replaces 4x4164 dram with 4464 dram chips
+Apple //e simple daughter board to replace 4x4164 with a single 4464

+## Why I made this?

+- My apple //e has faulty ram chips, and I want to replace them
 - 4164 64x1 Kbits(1 data line), very hard to find in market
 - 4464 64x4 Kbits(4 data lines), relatively easy to find in market
 - 4x4164 can be replaced with 1x4464